 Dear Camp Families,

-Below is some important information for overnight and day campers.
+Below is some important information for campers.
 There are some changes from last year, so please read carefully.

 As a quick reminder, drop off time for overnight campers is on Monday, between 9am and 11am - we'll have some tea and coffee available for arriving adults.

 Parents/guardians of all campers are asked to join us on the last Friday of the camp session, at 11am for a luncheon and short camper presentation for families and friends.

 Should you have any questions or concerns, please do not hesitate to contact me.
 See you soon for another special and memorable summer on the farm!